Skip to content

 MDE AH Demo

-Deploying the WDAC Policies
+Deploying the App Control Policies

 After generating the Supplemental policies based off of the MDE Advanced Hunting data, you need to remove the Audit mode policies you deployed to your endpoints initially and replace them with Enforced mode policies.